The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents

-The rate condition in~\eqref{eqn:pos_reliability} for the reliability exponent to be positive may be rewritten in two equivalent ways which provide somewhat more intuition:
+The first rate condition in~\eqref{eqn:pos_reliability} for the reliability exponent to be positive may be rewritten as follows:

-Using~\eqref{eqn:interplay}, we now illustrate that there is a fundamental interplay between source- and channel-type randomness.
-We see from~\eqref{eqn:RM_less} that if $R_{\Phi}>H(X|Y,S)$ (i.e., the compression rate is strictly larger than the Slepian-Wolf rate $H(X|Y,S)$~\cite{SlepianWolf}), we may transmit the message $M$ reliably at rates higher than $I(S;Y)$, which is the maximum transmission rate when the input distribution $p(s)$ is used for the channel $p(y|s)$.
-In addition, observe from \eqref{eqn:Rphi_more} that if $R_M<I(S;Y)$ (i.e., the message has rate strictly smaller than channel capacity $\max_{p(s)}I(S;Y)$), the public message rate can be strictly smaller than $H(X|Y,S)$.
-In other words, we may compress the source $X$ reliably given side information $(Y,S)$ to a rate smaller than $H(X|Y,S)$ if $R_M<I(S;Y)$.
+Using~\eqref{eqn:RM_less}, we see that if $R_{\Phi}>H(X|Y,S)$ (i.e., the compression rate is strictly larger than the Slepian-Wolf limit $H(X|Y,S)$ as allowed by \eqref{eqn:pos_reliability_phi}), we may transmit the message $M$ reliably at rates higher than $I(S;Y)$, which is the maximum transmission rate when the input distribution $p(s)$ is used for the channel $p(y|s)$.

-The rate condition in~\eqref{eqn:pos_secrecy} for the secrecy exponent to be positive may also be rewritten in the following two equivalent forms:
+The rate condition in~\eqref{eqn:pos_secrecy} for the secrecy exponent to be positive may be written in the following equivalent forms:

 The authors in \cite[Theorem~3]{chou_it10} showed that the secrecy exponent is positive when $\Rsk+ R_{\Phi}<H(X|Z,S)$.
 However, we observe from \eqref{eqn:Rsk_less} that if $R_M>I(S;Z)$ (i.e., the message rate is larger than what Eve can resolve with her channel $p(z|s)$), the secrecy exponent is positive even though $\Rsk+ R_{\Phi}$ may be larger than $H(X|Z,S)$.
 Similarly, observe from~\eqref{eqn:RM_more} that if $\Rsk+ R_{\Phi}<H(X|Z,S)$, then $R_M$ may be smaller than $I(S;Z)$ for the secrecy exponent to be positive.